ilkeryasinyildiz/improved_isr/README.md

 # improved_isr
 Improved internal state recovery attack with Suggested Value Method(No.1) enabled by default.
+Two optional improvements can be enabled using macros: Partial Elimination Method (No.3) and Determine Fix (No.2).

 # Requirements:
 <ol>